skyzyx/resume/resumes/ryanparman-general-cv.md

 * Resolved all technology blockers preventing migration lower-cost [ARM64] CPUs, opening the door for ~$450k/year in cost savings.
 * Led dozens of smaller projects, offered guidance to engineers on best practices, and documented knowledge.

+<div class="page-break"></div>

 #### Engineering Manager, Site Reliability (October 2018—June 2020)

 * Managed a team of four, while working to level-up the team's technical skills and leadership capabilities.
 Conducted regular 1:1s, performance reviews, and career development discussions.
 * Revamped the SRE interview process to prioritize a 70/30 focus on software engineering (Dev) and systems operations (Ops).
 Emphasized leadership qualities, bias for action, and high curiosity.
-* Led the [_Site Reliability Engineering_][SRE] (SRE) team in addressing macro-oriented problems affecting engineering teams, empowering greater self-service.
+* Led the [_Site Reliability Engineering_][SRE] (SRE) team in addressing macro problems affecting engineering, empowering self-service.
-* Established a process for maintaining reusable [Terraform] modules which teams leveraged to compose infrastructure with minimal effort.
+* Established a process for maintaining reusable [Terraform] modules which teams leveraged to compose infrastructure.
 * Customized the [Amazon Linux] AMIs to comply with Level-2 [CIS] Guidelines for both Amazon Linux and [Docker].
 Liaised with cybersecurity, operations, and business units to ensure compliance (0 → 1).
 * Invented custom security and operational tooling to understand the current posture of AWS accounts where off-the-shelf tools did not meet the needs of the organization (0 → 1).
 * Reduced the time to deploy a new service from dozens of weeks to a single meeting by implementing a _Monitoring-as-Code_ methodology, and defining broad-use [Service Level Objectives][SLO] (SLOs) ([New Relic], [Datadog]) (0 → 1).